 National Convening on Community-Based Practice

-Calling all artists, civic leaders, scholars, and cultural workers — Join Forklift Danceworks in Austin, Texas this September for a national convening featuring keynote speakers, artist panels, and public events that explore the growing national demand for models that bridge arts, civic systems, and community engagement.
+Join Forklift Danceworks and their community partners in Austin, Texas, this September for a national convening featuring speakers, panels, and conversations that explore the growing national demand for models that bridge arts, civic systems, and community engagement.

 Participants and featured speakers will include innovative artists and thought-leaders such as Liz Lerman, Stephanie V. McKee-Anderson, Allison Orr, Marty Pottenger, Mark Valdez, and Jawole Willa Jo Zollar, alongside policymakers and educators from The University of Texas at Austin and more.